sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 ---
 layout: post
-title: Surprise functionality in StackOverflow copy-pasted code
+title: Clipboard subversion on StackOverflow
 ---
 Because Markdown is really a mixture of Markdown syntax and raw HTML to fill in gaps where Markdown can't do the job, having user-generated